-The impact and experience of emergency situations is profoundly different for girls, women, boys and men.
+The impact and experience of emergency situations is profoundly different for women and girls, men and boys, and gender diverse people.
 They face different threats and risks, and have different responses and coping mechanisms for dealing with the effects of crisis.
-In such contexts, educational needs change and different barriers for boys and girls often emerge, with girls usually experiencing greater disadvantage.
+In such contexts, educational needs change and different barriers for girls and boys often emerge, with girls usually experiencing greater disadvantage.
 Understanding these dynamics and reflecting them in education policy and programming is critical to ensuring access to safe and quality education for all.

 - Mind the Gap: The State of Girls’ Education in Crisis and Conflict: A comprehensive annual report identifying trends in the provision and quality of women’s and girls’ EiE and gaps in current reporting and accountability mechanisms since the 2018 Charlevoix Declaration.

 - Closing the Gap: Advancing Girls’ Education in Crisis and Conflict: This policy brief summarises the findings of the Mind the Gap report and recommends actions for policy makers to address the gaps identified in the delivery, funding, and data relating to girls’ and women’s education in crisis contexts.